Eternal black holes and temporal quantum correlations: Equivalence of space correlations and time correlations

 \section{Equivalence of space correlations and time correlations}

-In quantum theory the space and time are not treated on an equal footing.
-In this sense, the maximally entangled state of two quantum systems at one time is treated different in respect to the one unitary evolving system at two times.
-The maximally entangled state is described by a tensor product of two Hilbert spaces while the single state at two times is described by a single Hilbert state and a dynamical map between input and output states.
+In quantum theory space and time are not treated on an equal footing.
+In this sense, the maximally entangled state of two quantum systems at one time is treated differently with respect to one unitary evolving system at two times.
+The maximally entangled state is described by a tensor product of two Hilbert spaces while the single state at two times is described by a single Hilbert state and a dynamical map between the input and output states.

-However, in recent work \cite{zhao}, \cite{zhang}, \cite{leifer}, \cite{mar}, \cite{marc}, \cite{marco} we observe a tendency to bring these two separate quantum descriptions under the same conceptual umbrella.
-These attempts considers a slightly modified Hilbert space formalism in the sense that pair of systems spacelike separated and single system at two different times (temporally separated) are both described on a tensor product of two Hilbert spaces.
-In addition, although spatial and temporal correlations are described by operators on tensor product they differ from one another by a partial transpose.
-One other way to express this equivalence is to consider that a maximally entangled state is equal to a maximally mixed state that eunitary evolves between two times.
+However, in recent works \cite{zhao}, \cite{zhang}, \cite{leifer}, \cite{full}, \cite{mar}, \cite{marc}, \cite{marco} we observe a tendency to bring these two separate quantum descriptions under the same conceptual umbrella.
+These attempts consider a slightly modified Hilbert space formalism in the sense that pairs of systems spacelike separated and single systems at two different times (temporally separated) are both described on a tensor product of two Hilbert spaces.
+In addition, although spatial and temporal correlations are described by operators on the tensor product, they differ from one another by a partial transpose.
+One other way to express this equivalence is to consider that a maximally entangled state equals a maximally mixed state that evolves unitary between two times.